stevencombs/retrocombs.github.io/_drafts/2022-01-07-plus4-encyclopedia.md

 `PRINT 123 AND 15` returns `11`

-If like me, you find our yourself asking, HUH?!?.
+If, like me, you find yourself asking, HUH?!?.
 The solution is in a conversion from decimal to binary for each value, execute the operation on each digit, and then convert back to decimal as shown below:

 ```
 PRINT 5 OR 7